RESIN-KAIROS/RESIN-11/README.md

 RESIN-11: Schema-guided Event Prediction for 11 Newsworthy Scenarios

 ## Schema Library
+The schema library is in `schemas/scenario-schemas`.
+For each schema, we also provide visualizations and explanations in `schemas/hrf`.

 ## Instructions to Run the System
 1. Run `git clone https://github.com/RESIN-KAIROS/RESIN-pipeline2022`